The Minnesota Department of Human Services provides Minnesotans with a variety of services intended to help people live as independently as possible.

 Our largest financial responsibility is to provide health care coverage for low-income Minnesotans.
 We are also responsible for securing economic assistance for struggling families, providing food support, overseeing child protection and child welfare services, enforcing child support, and providing services for people with mental illness, chemical dependency, or physical or developmental disabilities.

 Through our licensing services, we ensure that certain minimum standards of care are met in private and public settings for children and vulnerable adults.
-DHS also provides direct service through our regional offices for the deaf and hard of hearing; through State Operated Services (SOS), which provides direct care to people with disabilities; and through the Minnesota Sex Offender Program.
+DHS also provides direct service through our regional offices for the deaf and hard of hearing; through DHS Direct Care and Treatment, which provides direct care to people with disabilities; and through the Minnesota Sex Offender Program.